Ircama/ELM327-emulator/README.md

 Tasks are interrupted by the following conditions:

-- task termination performed by the plugin itself (e.g, returning a method with `False` or with `self.TASK.TERMINATE` in the return tuple)
+- task termination performed by the plugin itself (e.g, returning a method with `False` or with `self.TASK.TERMINATE` in the return tuple);
-- communication reset (e.g., communication disconnection, or "ATZ", or *reset* command).
+- communication reset (e.g., communication disconnection, or "ATZ", or *reset* command);
+- expiration of the P3 timer.

 Tasks and plugins can be monitored through the `tasks` command.